Dima415/dima-wordpress-test/README.md

 Welcome to my wordpress test code.

-This code will deply a gke cluster, a node-pool, and cloudsql.
+This code will deply a gke cluster, a node-pool

 Steps to deply the code: